Tight market fundamentals and risks surrounding Iran underpin 20% rise in crude prices since December, says Oil Market Report

 14 March 2012

-The Oil Market Report (OMR) is a monthly IEA publication which provides a view of the state of the international oil market and projections for oil supply and demand 12-18 months ahead.
+The Oil Market Report (OMR) is a monthly International Energy Agency publication which provides a view of the state of the international oil market and projections for oil supply and demand 12-18 months ahead.
 To subscribe, click here.

 - Commentary: Energy has a role to play in achieving universal access to clean water and sanitation

 - Global energy demand grew by 2.1% in 2017, and carbon emissions rose for the first time since 2014